Louise Slaughter: Personal life and death

 While traveling for work, she met Robert "Bob" Slaughter in San Antonio, Texas, and married him in 1957.
 After marrying, the couple moved to Fairport, New York, a suburb of Rochester, where Bob had been offered a job.
 The couple had three daughters.
 Bob Slaughter died in May 2014, aged 82.
+She was an Episcopalian.

 To the day she died, Slaughter still spoke with a marked Kentucky accent, which took many by surprise when they learned she represented a Western New York district.

 On March 14, 2018, Slaughter was admitted to George Washington University Hospital after suffering a concussion in a fall at her home in Washington, D.C.
 Two days later, on March 16, Slaughter died at the age of 88.

 Slaughter's funeral was held at the Eastman Theater in Downtown Rochester.
 The funeral was attended by more than 2,000 people and featured speakers such as House of Representatives Minority Leader Nancy Pelosi, Congressman John Lewis, former Senator and Secretary of State Hillary Rodham Clinton, and members of Slaughter's family.
 The event was also broadcast live on local television channels Spectrum News, WHAM-TV and WHEC-TV.

-A day after Slaughter's death, Senators Chuck Schumer and Kirsten Gillibrand, along with former New York Lieutenant Governor and former Rochester mayor Bob Duffy, asked Amtrak to rename its Rochester station, in Slaughter's honor.
+A day after Slaughter's death, Senators Chuck Schumer and Kirsten Gillibrand, along with former New York Lieutenant Governor and former Rochester mayor Bob Duffy, asked Amtrak to rename its Rochester station in Slaughter's honor.
 Slaughter had played a significant part in securing the funding for replacing Amtrak's 1970s-vintage station with a new multimodal station that opened in 2017.
 Four days later, Amtrak announced that it would rename the station.
-The station was re-named the Louise M. Slaughter Rochester Station on March 25, 2019.
+The station was renamed the Louise M. Slaughter Rochester Station on March 25, 2019.